-As required under Nasdaq's Listing Standards, our independent directors meet periodically in scheduled executive sessions at which only independent directors are present, as well as in sessions with the CEO.
-In fiscal year 2022, our independent directors met in both types of executive sessions at all four of our scheduled quarterly Board meetings.
+As required under the Nasdaq Listing Standards, our independent directors meet periodically in scheduled executive sessions at which only independent directors are present, as well as in sessions with our Chief Executive Officer.
+In fiscal year 2023, our independent directors met in both types of executive sessions at all four of our scheduled quarterly Board meetings.